rsdoiel/antenna/north_america.md

 Musk reposted a message by German right-wing influencer Naomi Seibt that criticized Friedrich Merz, chancellor candidate for the conservatives, who are comfortably ahead in surveys.

+Matthias Miersch, secretary-general of Scholz's Social Democrats, told the media outlet t-online that Germany did not need foreign influences or "Trumpism," adding: "Stay out, Elon."

-Musk had already voiced support for the AfD last year, when he attacked the German government's handling of illegal migration.
+Musk voiced support for the AfD last year, when he attacked the German government's handling of illegal migration.

 Last month, Musk called for the sacking of Italian judges who had questioned the legality of government measures to prevent irregular immigration.